briandowns/recipes/ciders/mulled_hard_cider.md

 * Simmer for 20 minutes
 * Let cool back down to room temperature
 * Add must to the primary fermentation bucket
 * Take an initial gravity.
-This reading should be around 1.089
+This reading should be around 1.089.
+The final gravity reading will be around 1.001 depending on temperature of fermentation which will be ~11.5% ABV.
 * Add the airlock and place in a cool dark place

 ## After about a week...